udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 * Asset Identifier（AID）

-  Asset identifiers are unique identification codes set by the UDAP platform for assets and are automatically created for each asset by a standard algorithm as follows:
+  Asset identifiers are unique identification codes set by the UDAP platform for assets and are automatically created for each asset during asset registration process by a standard algorithm as follows:

   ```
   AID = uint(keccak256(issuer_address, namespace, metadata_multihash))
   ```
   This algorithm generates a unique AID for an asset with its issuer's account address, its namespace, and the hash value of the asset metadata description file in IPLD or JSON-LD format.
-Assets issued by different asset issuers, or assets issued by the same asset issuer but with different namespace id, or different asset metadata descriptions, will receive different AIDs.
+Once AID is generated for an asset, it cannot be modified anymore.
+Assets issued by different asset issuers, or assets issued by the same asset issuer but with different namespace id, or different asset metadata descriptions, will always have different AIDs.

 * Metadata MultiHash